JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 }
 ```

-Local function can access local variables of outer functions (i.e. the closure), so in the case above, the *visited* can be a local variable
+Local function can access local variables of outer functions (i.e. the closure), so in the case above, the *visited* can be a local variable:

 ``` kotlin
 fun dfs(graph: Graph) {